-Hamstring injuries can occur anywhere along the length of the musculature, but are typically separated into proximal (up towards your sit bone), muscle belly (towards the middle) and distal injuries (where the muscle inserts below the knee joint) (6).
+Hamstring injuries can occur anywhere along the length of the musculature, but are typically separated into proximal (up towards your sit bone), muscle belly (towards the middle), and distal injuries (where the muscle inserts below the knee joint) (6).
 The anatomy of this muscle is what allows it to provide so much function for us, however, it also predisposes the hamstrings to injury.
 The greatest strain on this musculature occurs during the end of the swing phase when the hamstrings eccentrically contract at their maximal elongation before heel strike (6,7), often during high speed running.
-This mechanism of injury tends to occur most commonly to the free tendon of the semimembranosus (8).
+This mechanism of injury tends to occur most commonly in the free tendon of the semimembranosus (8).
 But to be fair, there is also a camp of thought that believes the hamstrings are also at risk for injury during the early stance phase of sprinting as well (7,9).
 Both positions likely contribute to scenarios where the hamstrings are most at risk.

-There are numerous proposed risk factors for hamstring injury including decreased flexibility, strength deficits, muscle fatigue, poor core stability, lack of proper warm-up, poor lumbar posture and prior hamstring injury (7).
-This all being said, prior hamstring injury has been shown to increase the risk of recurrence two to six times (10-12).
+There are numerous proposed risk factors for hamstring injury including decreased flexibility, strength deficits, muscle fatigue, poor core stability, lack of proper warm-up, poor lumbar posture, and prior hamstring injury (7).
+This all being said, a prior hamstring injury has been shown to increase the risk of recurrence two to six times (10-12).
 It’s thought that reparative scar tissue serves as a stress riser lowering the threshold adjacent to normal tissue (6).

 So now that we’ve set the stage surrounding hamstring injuries, we’re going to focus specifically on proximal hamstring tendinopathy.
 Appreciate that the proximal hamstring can avulse (pull off of its attachment) or tear, and these can change medical management quite a bit.
 Generally, injuries of this caliber will present with extensive discoloration/bruising and/or a very specific, high-force mechanism of injury.
 A detailed medical examination, with imaging when warranted, can help get you on the right management pathway.

 Tendinopathy occurs in loaded tendons resulting in decreased exercise tolerance and a reduction in function.
 Literal changes occur in the tendon structure, resulting in a tendon that is less capable of sustaining repeated tensile load (13).
 In short — the tendon becomes painful, and it sucks.
-Proximal hamstring tendinopathy is considered to be an insertional tendinopathy, with the thought that compression of the tendon at its attachment during hip flexion is a major contributor to it’s development (1).
+Proximal hamstring tendinopathy is considered to be insertional tendinopathy, with the thought that compression of the tendon at its attachment during hip flexion is a major contributor to its development (1).

 A concept often discussed in unison with tendinopathy is tissue capacity.
 In essence, a tissue is at full capacity when an individual is able to perform functional movements at the volume and frequency required without exacerbating symptoms or causing tissue injury (14).
 When a tissue experiences a loading event that exceeds its tissue capacity, a musculotendinous or ligament injury occurs (14).
-The names of actual injuries may vary including musculoskeletal diagnoses like sprains, strains, tendinopathies or ruptures.
+The names of actual injuries may vary including musculoskeletal diagnoses like sprains, strains, tendinopathies, or ruptures.

 In tendinopathy, the tissue response is usually more gradual.
-Considering the unique anatomy of the hamstring and mechanisms of injuries we’ve already discussed, it’s common for proximal hamstring tendinopathies to develop secondary to increasing volume too quickly, suddenly introducing sprinting, lunging, hurdles or hills (15,16) — all of these require the hamstring to contract or lengthen while in hip flexion, putting provocative tensile and compressive load at the tendon insertion (17,18).
+Considering the unique anatomy of the hamstring and mechanisms of injuries we’ve already discussed, it’s common for proximal hamstring tendinopathies to develop secondary to increasing volume too quickly, suddenly introducing sprinting, lunging, hurdles, or hills (15,16) — all of these require the hamstring to contract or lengthen while in hip flexion, putting provocative tensile and compressive load at the tendon insertion (17,18).
 In sedentary individuals, compressive loading just from sitting can be the main load-inciting factor (19).
 Imagine the differences in tissue capacity between a wide receiver getting injured on his first day of training camp and a deconditioned office worker putting in extra hours at their desk; tissue capacities will vary significantly, as will their respective mechanisms of injury.
 However, the themes discussed here remain the same.
 It largely comes down to tissue capacity.

 Want to learn more about tendinopathies?
 Read this article!

 The key to management of all tendinopathies includes load modification and progressive loading, performed within a pain-monitoring framework, to initially reduce pain and later restore function (1).
-These are the bread and butter of a well-trained sports physical therapist, athletic trainer, strength and conditioning coach or chiropractor; any of these rehabilitative personnel should be able to help get you started.
+These are the bread and butter of a well-trained sports physical therapist, athletic trainer, strength and conditioning coach, or chiropractor; any of these rehabilitative personnel should be able to help get you started.
 But regardless of whether you seek one of these professions, let’s dive into both of these topics deeper.
 Learn more about the key to progressive overload!

 Load modification initially includes identification of the tendinopathy, and appreciation that its load capacity has been exceeded.
-A discussion should be held with the patient (or can take place personally through a training journal) over recent training trends detailing intensity, duration and overall load.
+A discussion should be held with the patient (or can take place personally through a training journal) over recent training trends detailing intensity, duration, and overall load.
 Was there a spike in one of these variables that precipitated the tendinopathy?
 I’d be willing to bet so.
 Now thankfully, It doesn’t mean we have to back off training to the point the patient loses their level of fitness, rather, the patient will need to be conscious of their pain levels and follow stable pain guidelines.

 In general, someone with tendinopathy can continue their sport or hobby, so long as their pain levels remain at or below a “3” on a scale of “1 to 10.”

-Often enough, athletes will find they can still continue some steady state running (1), but will find they struggle with hills, starts and hurdles.
+Often enough, athletes will find they can still continue some steady-state running (1) but will find they struggle with hills, starts, and hurdles.
 In other words, load management of proximal hamstring tendinopathy often involves limiting abusive compressive (hip flexion) and energy storage loads until pain irritability settles to a stable level (1).
 For someone more sedentary trying to limit compressive loads that accompany sitting, it’s not a bad idea to try a standing desk or using a specially shaped cushion that re-distributes compression off of the ischial tuberosities and onto the posterior thigh/muscles (1).
 Read more on working desk posture tips HERE!

 Increasing tendon capacity through rehabilitation with gradual tendon loading, more often than not, reduces pain and improves function eventually allowing the patient to return to their hobby or sport (14).
 Previously, the medical model traditionally would recommend complete rest — we now know that this is far from best practice, despite many clinicians still recommending this to patients today.
 Presently, there is no clear rehabilitative guidance in the literature regarding proximal hamstring tendinopathy.
-However, generally themes exist (1) that we’re going to outline in stages next.
-A patient need not follow these in textbook fashion, but there are general themes that should probably be honored.
+However, general themes exist (1) that we’re going to outline in stages next.
+A patient need not follow these in a textbook fashion, but there are general themes that should probably be honored.
 Just like dietitians are generally reluctant to label specific foods as “magic,” a good physical therapist generally should feel the same about specific exercises.
-That being said, there a few niche exercises that are likely worth programming into your rehabilitation.
+That being said, there are a few niche exercises that are likely worth programming into your rehabilitation.

 Exercises for Proximal Hamstring Tendinopathy

-Please keep in mind, there are many different routes to the successful rehabilitation of a proximal hamstring tendinopathy.
+Please keep in mind, that there are many different routes to the successful rehabilitation of proximal hamstring tendinopathy.
 Rehabilitative specialists often “live in the gray.”
 There are so many right answers, and so little few wrong, that we all program with slightly different tastes.
 Generally, after 48 hours of rest following the initial injury, exercise programming can begin.
-That being said, these suggestions below serve as guideline — not gospel.
+That being said, these suggestions below serve as guidelines — not gospel.
 Listen to your musculoskeletal healthcare provider and trust the process.

 Stage 1: Isometric Hamstring Load

-Isometric exercise is a form of muscle contraction where you build tension in the muscle, but the actual fibers don’t change length.
-It is generally celebrated in the rehabilitative health care community for it’s appropriateness in post-surgical neuromuscular re-education and the generalized pain inhibitory response it provides (20).
+An isometric exercise is a form of muscle contraction where you build tension in the muscle, but the actual fibers don’t change length.
+It is generally celebrated in the rehabilitative health care community for its appropriateness in post-surgical neuromuscular re-education and the generalized pain inhibitory response it provides (20).
 If you’re looking for an elevator pitch for isometric exercises: it allows us to gently and effectively load the muscle-tendon unit and generally reduce pain in those with irritable symptoms.
-Dosage should be based on symptom severity and irritability, but researchers have generally advocated for 5 sets of 45 second holds of moderate-resistance isometric exercise performed at 70% maximal voluntary isometric contraction (21).
+Dosage should be based on symptom severity and irritability, but researchers have generally advocated for 5 sets of 45-second holds of moderate-resistance isometric exercise performed at 70% maximal voluntary isometric contraction (21).
 If you’re unable to perform to these recommendations, decrease the intensity of your contraction to meet our pain guidelines of remaining at, or below a “3” out of “10.”